- The vacuum arc interrupting performance is based on the arcing in the metal vapor that is derived from the contact

 - The vacuum interrupter is made from metals and ceramics and is brazed at around 800 degrees C. The material properties of metal and ceramic and the brazed joints between them are not affected by low temperatures.

 Sliding guides are used to guide the moving electrode assembly of VI.
 Guides made of metal are not affected by low temperature.
 Guides made of plastics can tolerate the required low temperatures.

-Photo show a 36 kv VCB in test chamber for low & high temperature test.
+The photo shows a 36 kv VCB in the test chamber for low & high-temperature test.